 If you’re short on money, which is totally understandable, check out this guide I recently put together on how to get free supplements.

 The niacin flush is your body’s process of flushing excess niacin out of your body.
 It’s something that many people go through, especially if they use a lot of pre-workout supplements.
-Normally, niacin flushes pass in about 15-30 minutes or soon after you start working out.
+Normally, a niacin flush will pass in about 15-30 minutes or soon after you start working out.